 Purpose vs Mission – Only a few years ago, organisations were tying themselves in knots to create the perfect mission statement.
 This big-ticket item was emblazoned across corporate literature and meant to drive business direction.
 However, more recent changes in the marketplace led to organisations looking at their broader societal impact.
-Suddenly, organisations were becoming ‘mission led’ and aiming to achieve more holistic goals and simply profit maximisation.
+Organisations were becoming ‘mission-led’ and aiming to achieve more holistic goals rather than simple profit maximisation.

 Now, things have evolved further, and today’s focus is all on the purpose.
 But what is organisational ‘purpose’ exactly, and how does it differ?
 With definitions of these strategic concepts being fairly nebulous at best, it can be difficult to really pin down what we’re talking about – let alone take definition work forward for our own organisations!

 Yesterday’s approach: The vision or mission statement

 Typically profit and task-oriented, these written statements encapsulate the business direction of travel.
 They explain goals and desired accomplishments.

 Today’s approach: Purpose

 The idea of organisational purpose is more holistic.
 It comes down to describing the reason for an organisation’s existence entirely, and the journey it is taking.

 In essence, then, we can look at purpose as a fundamental ‘reason for being here’.

 An example in action: